A Joyful Noise

 Electric.
 Eclectic.
 Inspired.
 All of those descriptors apply to Sacred Heart Catholic Church’s Freedom Choir.
 Home for this contemporary gospel choir is a Late Gothic Revival-style house of worship at 22nd and Binney streets in a poor, largely African-American, northeast Omaha neighborhood.

-But the choir, like the congregation, is mostly white, the members driving in from outside
+But the choir, like the congregation, is mostly white, the members driving in from outside the community.

 The popular 10:30 a.m.
 Sunday Mass features the high-energy choir’s joyful noise.
 The group also performs at the parish festival, community concerts, weddings, and funerals.
 In 1997 the choir traveled to the Vatican to perform at St. Peter’s Basilica.